19.2 acre Farm for sale - Silverdale,WA

 Basement bedroom - there are two bedrooms behind the fireplace

-Basement bath with shower, toilet, sink
+Basement bathroom with shower, toilet, sink

 These are not current pics but gives you a better idea of how furniture was used